CLIP Is Also a Good Teacher: A New Learning Framework for Inductive Zero-shot Semantic Segmentation: Methods

-\textbf{Inductive GZLSS. } Our proposed methods follow the inductive settings that have been widely applied in generalized zero-shot semantic segmentation (GZLSS) \cite{GZLSS,zegclip,zegformer,zs3}.
-For inductive settings, before the training stage, the categories in a training dataset are separated into two groups: seen categories $\mathcal{S}^s$ and unseen categories $\mathcal{S}^u$.
-Note that there is no overlap between the two groups $\mathcal{S}^u \cap \mathcal{S}^s = \varnothing$.
-In the training stage, only the pixel-level annotations of $\mathcal{S}^s$ can be accessed and the existence of $\mathcal{S}^s$ is known.
-The annotations belonging to the unseen categories are replaced by the same "ignored area" and do not contribute to the loss.
-While in the inference stage, both the $\mathcal{S}^u$ and $\mathcal{S}^s$ need to be segmented properly.
+\textbf{Inductive GZSS. } Normally, GZSS applies the images without any unseen category.
+However, due to the frequent co-occurrence of unseen and seen categories, such settings may not support the model training.
+Consequently, most researchers refer to Generalized Zero-shot Semantic Segmentation (GZSS) within the setting of Generalized Zero-Label Semantic Segmentation (GZLSS).
+For inductive settings, the categories in training datasets are separated into two groups: seen categories $\mathcal{A}^s$ and unseen categories $\mathcal{A}^u$.
+Moreover, there is no overlap between the two groups $\mathcal{A}^s \cap \mathcal{A}^u = \varnothing$.
+In training, only the pixel-level annotations of $\mathcal{A}^s$ can be accessed and the existence, \ie, how many and what, of $\mathcal{A}^s$ is known.
+The annotations belonging to the unseen categories are replaced by the same `ignored'.
+In inference, both the $\mathcal{A}^u$ and $\mathcal{A}^s$ need to be segmented.

-The greatest challenge that the remarkable semantic segmentation models can not be applied in the GZLSS is the lack of the semantic discriminative pixel-level annotations for the "ignored area" leading to severe overfitting to the seen categories.
-In this paper, our method effectively utilizes the "ignore area" and enables the remarkable semantic segmentation models to be applied in the GZLSS.